Introduction

 Technique or Treatment

-Elicitation of the Kernig sign often is performed in conjunction with other examination techniques to detect meningitis in symptomatic patients, particularly the Brudzinski sign.
+Elicitation of the Kernig sign is often performed in conjunction with other examination techniques to detect meningitis in symptomatic patients, particularly the Brudzinski sign.
 The Brudzinski nape of the neck sign was described in 1909 by Polish pediatrician Brudzinski.
 A positive Brudzinski sign refers to the maneuver in which the clinician passively flexes the neck, resulting in the flexion of the hips and the knees of the patient.[13]

 Complications